Care Home Health related deaths

 Abbey Place Nursing Home

-Concerns summary The care home failed to promptly obtain prescribed antibiotics or seek medical care for a deteriorating resident, and could not demonstrate improved systems to prevent reoccurrence of this significant failing.
+Concerns summary (AI summary) The care home failed to promptly obtain prescribed antibiotics or seek medical care for a deteriorating resident, and could not demonstrate improved systems to prevent reoccurrence of this significant failing.

-Action taken summary Abbey Place Nursing Home has updated its medication policy, implemented electronic medication and digital care planning systems, standardized GP and pharmacy use for residents, and completed documenta
+Action Taken (AI summary) The nursing home has updated its medication policy, implemented an electronic medication system and digital care planning system, changed GP and pharmacy providers, and completed documentation training with all staff.

 June Phillips